BarbyKelly/project-5/README.md

 ### Logo

 - Logo displayed on all pages of the website, and on all screen sizes
+- On hover, Logo is raised, and pointer appears
+- Logo is clickable
-- Click on Logo brings user back to Home page
+- Click on Logo brings user back to Home page or refreshes Home page if User is already on the Home page

   ![Logo](docs/readme_images/logo.png)